shonlittle/rv-takehome/DECISIONS.md

 - Use the stage column with values of 'closed_won' and 'closed_lost' for win rate calculations.
 - Formula: `wins / (wins + losses)`.
 - It's okay to show win rates for modes and reps that only have wins or only losses.
+- I assumed that sales leadership cares more about patterns of success by sales reps and transprotation modes.
+This would present opportunities for successful reps to share best practices and tips and tricks as well as to train and upskill underperforming reps.
+Also, would provide insights into outcomes on with tranportation modes are most optimal.
+- I prioritized delivering a win rate API and dashboard table first, instead of tackling more ambitious UI visualizations like a geographic map.
+A quick, working solution that unblocks decision-making seemed more valuable in the short term.
+Would add mapping to the backlog as a nice-to-have.

 ### Key Decisions